 African Americans also emphasize an ongoing connectedness or bond with the deceased despite the end of their physical presence [68].
 In a study comparing African American and white college students who had experienced bereavement, African Americans reported a closer bond with the deceased compared with their white counterparts [68].
 The African American students reported they sought out certain activities to remind themselves of the deceased or had conversations with the deceased.

 Continuing the bonds with the deceased is also a part of Hispanic/Latino cultures.
+The underlying cultural norms include personalismo, which emphasizes close personal relationships, and familismo, which centers placing family over the individual, are inherent in many of the mourning rituals.
+Extended wakes are held for family and friends to convene, and during this time, there is food, games, and prayer [206].
 Storytelling, keepsakes, religious rituals, and pictures may be used to remember lost loved ones [75].
+Other practices include wearing mourning clothes (including dark colors), performing a novena with rosaries for nine days, and holding a mass on the first anniversary of the individual's death [206].
 Cooking favorite food items of the deceased on the Día de los Muertos (the Day of the Dead) and using a certain flower to tempt the spirit of the deceased back home are cultural practices designed to stay connected with the deceased.